Table of Contents

 When users update the system, the most common complaints are "missing files after Mac update" and "I updated my Mac to macOS Ventura and lost everything."
 This could be disastrous but take a deep breath.
 We can recover your missing files after a Mac data loss using advanced recovery software and an existing backup after an Update to Ventura.

-Follow this guide to recover deleted/lost files after upgrading to macOS Ventura.
+Should you suffer data loss during macOS Ventura, just follow this guide to recover deleted/lost files after upgrading to macOS Ventura.

 Will Updating My Mac Delete Everything?